Anshydv18/MusicAcademy/README.md

-# A introduction the UI  library and basic of typescript
+# A introduction to the UI  library and basic of typescript
-with nextjs also
+# with next js (Aceternity lib)